hazur84/Hackintosh-X299-VENTURA/README.md

 Reboot and accesss to BIOS, insert usb pendrive and setup first boot then, setup hard drive instalation second boot.

-# RX5X00 (5500; 5600; 5700) and RX6X00 (6600; 6800; 6900)
+# Fix black screen with RX5X00 (5500; 5600; 5700) and RX6X00 (6600; 6800; 6900) on Ventura or higher
+- Use iMacPro1,1 SMBIOS

-AMD RX 5X00 or 6X00 on Ventura or higher with iMacPro1,1 SMBIOS AMD Navi cards run fine on Ventura or higher when using iMac SMBIOS with **agdpmod=pikera** in boot args as the only needed setting.
-But when using MacPro or iMacPro SMBIOS a lot of users have reported black screen.
-The simplest way to fix this is to add in DeviceProperties of config.plist properties that set Henbury framebuffer for each of the 4 ports of this GPU.
+- **agdpmod=pikera** in boot args.
+- Add in DeviceProperties of config.plist properties that set Henbury framebuffer for each of the 4 ports of this GPU.

 <img width="956" alt="Screenshot 2023-01-06 at 11 57 31" src="https://user-images.githubusercontent.com/8379954/211070820-06f5ce09-feb8-4646-b36f-c474d2e2ec1c.png">